OpenCHAMI/coresmd/README.md

 ### CoreDNS

-The **coresmd** plugin allows hostnames/FQDNs for nodes and BMCs stored in SMD to be resolved to IP addresses.
+The **coresmd** plugin allows hostnames/FQDNs for nodes and BMCs stored in SMD to be resolved to IP addresses (both IPv4 and IPv6).
+It supports A, AAAA, and PTR record lookups.

 See [**examples/coredns/**](https://github.com/OpenCHAMI/coresmd/tree/main/examples/coredns) for configuration examples.